Great Cobar mine: The crisis of 1902

 Compounding the impact of the plunging copper price, the Federation Drought badly affected Cobar.

-The copper price manipulation failed, when the independent producers stopped selling into the low-priced market, and Amalgamated Copper could not maintain its artificially low price.
+The copper price manipulation failed, when the independent producers stopped selling into the low-priced market; Amalgamated Copper could not maintain its artificially low price.
 By early February 1902, copper had risen to £57 per ton and by April seemed likely to remain above £60 per ton.

 To prevent the closing of the operations and 600 men losing their jobs, the Syndicate persuaded the railway commissioners to supply water by train from Warren, on Macquarie River, during the worst seven months of 1902, and also to reduce rail freight rates.
 Water trains carrying around 26,000 gallons of water ran several times per week, and were emptied into a specially dug excavation on the eastern side of the Peak branch railway, from where it was presumably pumped to the Great Cobar's 'tank', actually a type of excavated reservoir.
-Fortunately, good rains, in November 1902, ended the drought at Cobar.
+Fortunately, good rains in November 1902 ended the drought at Cobar.

 An option to buy

-It is likely that the difficult situation from October 1901 to November 1902 gave the Syndicate the impetus to sell its copper business, if a good price for the assets could be obtained.
-Various transactions were initiated, but none proceeded to completion.
+The difficult situation from October 1901 to November 1902 likely gave the Syndicate the impetus to sell its copper business if a good price could be obtained for the assets.
+Various transactions were initiated, but none were completed.

 In a move that was to have further consequences, in May 1902—by then, the copper price had recovered—an option to purchase the Great Cobar assets was granted to a syndicate of London investors, headed by A.S Joseph.
-As a consequence of the negotiation of the option, the assets were valued at £1,006,000, but the option lapsed, in 1903.
+As a consequence of negotiating the option, the assets were valued at £1,006,000, but the option lapsed in 1903.